jotnguyen/Lafferty.co-v2/content/projects/_index.md

 +++
 title = "Projects"
 date = "2019-08-08T08:53:11-05:00"
 description = "I love tinkering with websites.
-This is a list of things I've built and try to maintian." draft = false layout = "single"
+This is a list of things I've built and try to maintain." draft = false layout = "single"